-Spirit of Aviation is a sculpture by Simon Springer, this located on Northgate Street in Gloucester.
+Spirit of Aviation is a sculpture by Simon Springer, this is on Northgate Street in Gloucester.
 The Spirit of Aviation statue celebrates the achievements of The Gloster Aircraft Company.
-The company was founded in 1917 and played a bit part in the countries aeronautical industry.
+They founded the company in 1917 and played a big part in the country’s aeronautical industry.

-The sculpture was designed to mark the dawn of the jet age.
+He designed the sculpture to mark the dawn of the jet age.
 It celebrates Gloucester’s contribution to aviation history and the modern trade of the aircraft worker.

 Spirit of Aviation Statue Photos

 The Gloster Aircraft Company